wendersonj/flutter_generic_list/README.md

-# lista_tarefas
+# Todo list

-A new Flutter project.
+A flutter project of a todo list.